Reverse EZ bar Curl: Muscle Worked, Benefits & Alternate

 Before we dive into the best reverse EZ bar curl alternatives.

-We must remember, a good Ez barbell reverse grip bicep curl alternative will be able to satisfy the following criteria:
+We must remember, a good Ez reverse curl alternative will be able to satisfy the following criteria:

-1. Activate the forearm muscle groups, which is trained in the reverse EZ Bar curl
+- Activate the forearm muscle groups trained in the reverse EZ Bar curl.

-Here are the 4 Alternate of reverse grip EZ Barbell curl that you can do without bench at home or at Gym to build bigger and stronger arm.
+Here are the 4 Alternate reverse grip EZ curls you can do without a bench at home or the Gym to build bigger and stronger arms.

 1. Dumbbell Reverse Grip Concentration Curl

 Reverse Grip dumbbell concentration curl is a great basic move.
-When done correctly, it can effectively target your arms, forearms, and upper body.
+It can effectively target your arms, forearms, and upper body when done correctly.

 2. Dumbbell Reverse Preacher Curl